Categories

 8. Clean Garden Tools and Structures

-Finally, don’t forget to clean and maintain your garden tools and structures.
+Finally, don’t forget to clean and maintain your garden tools and gardening structures.
 Wash your shovels, hoes, and other implements to remove dirt and rust, and sharpen blades as needed.
 Inspect trellises, raised beds, and fencing for signs of damage, and make any necessary repairs before the start of the growing season.

 Related Article: How to Build a Raised Garden Bed and Save Big Money